Hurtak/sshfs-box/README.md

 ## Prerequisites

-- dependencies
+- Dependencies
     - `node.js` >= 8
-    - commands used under the hood that your system needs to support:
+    - commands used under the hood that your operating system needs to support:
         - `sshfs`
         - `fusermount`
         - `mount`
         - `ps`
+        - `kill`
     - `npm` to install

-- operating system
+- Supported operating systems
     - Ubuntu - tested, works
-    - MacOs - tested on older versions, should work
+    - MacOs - tested on older versions of sshfs-box, should work

 ## Install